International Student Housing

 What do I need when applying for an apartment?

 Once you are interested in a particular apartment/house you will need to fill out an application.
 This can be obtained through the leasing office at the apartment you are interested in.
 Along with your application you will also need to provide a copy of your passport and a bank statement (it is recommended for you to show 3 months’ worth of rent).

-- The apartment is asking for a social security card but I do not have one…
+The apartment is asking for a Social Security Number, but I do not have one.
+Is that a problem?

-Often housing offices want a social security number to help run a background check and credit history.
-While this is a common form for many Americans, this can be difficult for international students.
-It is important to note that under California’s Fair Employment and Housing Act, housing offices are not allowed to deny a student based on not having a social security number.
+Often housing offices want a Social Security Number to help run a background check and credit history.
+While this is a common form of identification for Americans, an SSN can be difficult to obtain for an international student.
+It is important to note that Under California’s Fair Employment and Housing Act, housing offices are not allowed to deny a student based on not having a Social Security Number.
 Typically, since they are unable to do a credit check or background check, leasing offices will want a larger deposit as a form of security if an applicant does not have an SSN.

 Once your application has been approved the next step would be to pay your housing deposit and sign a rental agreement.
 This deposit will cover any damages done to the apartment and may protect the owner from missed rent payments.
 The amount of security deposit required will vary by location.
 However, since most international students do not have a credit history you can expect a deposit to be anywhere from a few hundred dollars to two months’ rent.

 At a minimum, a lease or rental agreement should include the following: